knative/eventing/docs/experimental-features.md

 Experimental features might consist in:

-- Behavioural/Semantic additions/changes, without affecting the APIs (CRDs).
+- Behavioral/Semantic additions/changes, without affecting the APIs (CRDs).
   E.g. [#4560](https://github.com/knative/eventing/pull/4560)
-- Additive changes to the APIs, adding new behaviours.
+- Additive changes to the APIs, adding new behaviors.
 E.g.
   [#5148](https://github.com/knative/eventing/issues/5148)

 This process MUST be followed in all the situations above explained for changes affecting the https://github.com/knative/eventing repository.
-It's heavily recommended, but not required, for all the Eventing subprojects to follow this process too.
+Eventing subprojects SHOULD follow this process too.

 Breaking changes to the APIs, like modifying the API object structure, or complete new CRDs, are _not covered_ by this document and should be introduced